tanmyavishvakarma/tanmya-pyjamahr-submission/Readme.md

 ## Deployed Application

-The deployed application is accessible at: [PyjamaHR Submission](https://tanmya-pyjamahr-submission.onrender.com)
+The deployed application and the API Collections are accessible at: [PyjamaHR Submission](https://tanmya-pyjamahr-submission.onrender.com)

 ## Prerequisites